Privacy, in plain English

 Like any website, our web server keeps standard request logs (your IP address, the page requested, time, and browser type) for security and to keep the site running.
 These are ordinary server logs, not a profile of you.

-Contact
+Contact & complaints

-If you’ve got a privacy question, get in touch via the details on the about page.
 This page was last reviewed 3 June 2026.